level5/convergent/tcpip/01-introduce.md

 The generic noun ***internet*** is a short form for the word internetwork, while the proper noun Internet refers to the global internetwork of TCP/IP networks that we all know and use.
 The term ***intranet*** refers to an internal network that uses TCP/IP technologies as the Internet does.
 An ***extranet*** is like an intranet that is extended to individuals or organizations outside the company.

+### 性能概念

+While ***performance*** is one of the most important characteristics of any network, there are others that are equally important.
+In many cases, you must weigh the ***cost, quality, reliability, expandability, maintainability***, and other attributes of a network against overall performance.
+The faster you want your network to go, the more difficult it is to ensure that these other attributes are kept at sufficiently high levels.

 ## 分层